 As a software engineer, the interview process can be nerve-wracking.
 You want to make sure that you ask the right questions so that you can determine if the company and role are a good fit for you.

-This blog post will discuss 25 questions you should ask during an interview for a software engineering role.
-These questions will help you learn more about the position and the company.
+I’ll cover 25 essential questions to ask in a software engineering interview.
+These will help you understand the role and the company better.
 Keep reading!

 Contents